nmshd/documentation/_docs_explore/50-app.md

 - iOS App for the Apple AppStore
 - Android App Bundle for the Google PlayStore

-An Electron App for Microsoft Windows is currently planned.

-## Platform-dependant App Sourcecode and Build environment

-Alongside the platform-independant code, platform-dependant source code is sometimes necessary.
-Also the build-steps and processes vary across the different platforms.

-- Cordova Environment for building iOS and Android apps
-- Electron Environment for building Windows applications
-- Web Environment for developing the app

 ## App User Interface

-The user interface of the enmeshed App is platform-independently built with [OpenUI5](https://openui5.org/), a JavaScript framework for user interfaces primarily used for business applications.
+The user interface of the enmeshed App is platform-independently built with [Flutter](https://flutter.dev), a UI toolkit for building natively compiled multi-platform applications.

 ## App Runtime